Migraine: Causes, Symptoms And Treatment

 • Not drinking enough fluid.

-Ideally, it is better to maintain a diary to keep a track about the different symptoms of migraine and the things that can worsen it.
-It is also necessary to keep a track of the time the migraine attack lasted and the medication used to relieve the pain.
-A natural solution for relieving migraine pain is to use a cold compress like an ice pack or an ice wrapped in a towel.
-A hot compress is also known to be effective against throbbing headache.
+Ideally, it is better to maintain a diary to keep track of the different symptoms of migraine and the things that can worsen it.
+It is also necessary to keep track of the time the migraine attack lasted and the medication used to relieve the pain.
+A natural solution for relieving migraine pain is to use a cold compress like an ice pack or ice wrapped in a towel.
+A hot compress is also known to be effective against throbbing headaches.
+Such self-help solutions can offer only temporary relief, so one may have to take suitable drugs to reduce the migraine pain.

 Add your comment or reply.
 Your email address will not be published.
 Required fields are marked *